hugoladret/blog/hugoladret/content/post/fep_maths.md

 $$

 # Matrix form
-Straightforward from the vector (current) form.
+Straightforward from the scalar form.
 Bogacz even formulates the addition of an inhibitory neuron to make everything biological more plausible.
 Also fits the idea from [this paper](https://hugoladret.github.io/publications/ladret_et_al_variance_v1/) that inhibition shapes uncertainty weighting.